Gas Pressure Calculator

 • Adding gas to a tank: Keep volume and temperature fixed and increase moles in steps.
 Observing how pressure climbs with each step reinforces the direct proportionality between pressure and amount of gas.

-Each of these scenarios can be set up quickly in the calculator, saved as recent runs, and exported as a PDF to accompany written explanations.
+Each of these scenarios can be set up quickly in the calculator, saved as recent runs, and stored in Funify Notes alongside written explanations.

 Limits of the ideal gas model